A person other than the incarcerated person can pick up property.

-If the Inmate is Still in Jail
+If the Incarcerated Person is Still in Jail

 The person picking up the property or money must provide a valid State photo ID (such as a driver’s license or benefit card).
 Birth certificates and Social Security cards are not acceptable forms of ID.

-If the Inmate Has Been Released
+If the Incarcerated Person Has Been Released

 The person picking up the property must provide identification such as a driver's license, birth certificate, or social security card.

-If the Inmate Has Died
+If the Incarcerated Person Has Died

 You must pick up the incarcerated person's property within 30 days of their release from or death in DOC custody.